Why you might need to find your router IP address

 - FeaturedWhat is my IP address and why does it matter?
 Taylor Gadsden — 4 min read

 - FeaturedAdvertised vs. actual internet speeds — Millions of Americans aren’t getting what they pay for Joe Supan — 5 min read

-- FeaturedHow often do you need to reboot your modem and router?
+- FeaturedHow often should you reboot your modem and router?
 Lisa Iscrupe — 3 min read

 Thursday, June 16, 2022Real customers share their internet highs and lows with Verizon and Frontier